Major in Italian

 • ITAL 240: Italian Folklore & Popular Culture

-• ITAL 250A: The Italian Middle Ages (formerly "Literature in Translation: Middle Ages")
+• ITAL 250A: Love, Literature, & Language in the Italian Middle Ages (formerly "Literature in Translation: Middle Ages")

 • ITAL 250B: The Italian Renaissance (formerly "Literature in Translation: Renaissance")